Geeksltd/Olive/docs/Microservices/ImplementingResilientApplications.md

 The recommended approach for retries with exponential backoff is to take advantage of the open-source [Polly](https://github.com/App-vNext/Polly) library.
 It provides resilience and transient-fault handling capabilities through declarative policies.
 Poly is already integrated in the Olive ApiClient library.

 ## Resiliency via Containerization
-In today’s world of cloud computing, a microservice needs to be resilient to system failures.
+In today's world of cloud computing, a microservice needs to be resilient to system failures.
 In a containerized world, this means being able to restart on another machine very quickly.

 As service failures are partial and temporary, on the other end, client apps or services must have a strategy to retry sending messages or requests.
 This is explained later.